azamsharp/AZNotification-Swift/README.md

 <h1>AZNotification-Swift</h1>

 <p>
-AZNotification is a custom control which allows the user to provide user interface notifications to the user.
-AZNotification is implemented for iOS 7 framework and utilizes the UIKit Dynamics to create the physics effects.
+AZNotification-Swift is a Swift implementation of a custom control which allows the user to provide user interface notifications to the user.
+AZNotification is implemented for iOS 7,8 framework and utilizes the UIKit Dynamics to create the physics effects.
 </p>

 <h2>Screenshot</h2>